samestep/env/README.md

 ```
 $ reboot
 ```
-And verify that it worked:
+If you're using WSL, you'll also need to [install Docker on the Windows side][docker wsl].
+Finally, verify that it worked:
 ```
 $ docker run hello-world
 ```